Aggregating Funnels for Faster Fetch&Add and Queues: Related Work

 \remove{ Ellen et al. (theoretical) algorithm for $O(\log p)$ implementation of F\&Inc using LL/SC: \url{https://link.springer.com/chapter/10.1007/978-3-642-33651-5_2} Chandra et al. (theoretical) algorithm for $O(\log^2 p)$ implementation of F\&A using LL/SC: \url{https://dl.acm.org/doi/pdf/10.1145/277697.277753} Also look at \cite{TY90}}

-{\bf Concurrent Queues.} State-of-the-art implementations of concurrent queues employ \FAA~\cite{MA13,R19,RK23}.
+{\bf Concurrent Queues.} State-of-the-art concurrent queues employ \FAA~\cite{MA13,R19,RK23}.
 There is empirical evidence \cite{RK23} that LCRQ~\cite{MA13} has the best performance.
 LCRQ is inspired by the simple idea of using an infinite array, $Q$, and two indices \x{Tail} and \x{Head} that are updated using \op{Fetch\&Inc}.
-Initially, all elements of $Q$ contain $\bot$, and $\x{Head}=\x{Tail}=0$.
-To enqueue an item, a thread performs a \op{Fetch\&Inc} on \x{Tail} to get an index $i$ and tries to swap the item into $Q[i]$ using a \op{Fetch\&Store}.
-Similarly, a dequeue executes \op{Fetch\&Inc} on \x{Head} to get an index $i$ and tries to remove an item from $Q[i]$ by swapping in the value $\top$.
-This way, each element of $Q$ is accessed by at most one enqueuer and one dequeuer.
-To bound space usage, LCRQ uses a linked list of circular arrays in place of the infinite array $Q$.
+Initially, all elements of $Q$ contain $\bot$, and $\x{Head}=\x{Tail}=0$. \e{To enqueue an item, a thread repeatedly performs a \op{Fetch\&Inc} on \x{Tail} to get an index $i$ and swaps the item into $Q[i]$ using a \op{Fetch\&Store} until it replaces a $\bot$ with its item.
+A dequeue repeatedly executes \op{Fetch\&Inc} on \x{Head} to obtain an index $i$ and tries swap $\top$ into $Q[i]$ until one such swap returns a non-$\bot$ item, which it can return (or until it detects that the queue is empty).
+This way, each element of $Q$ is accessed by at most one enqueue and one dequeue.
+An enqueue whose swap into $Q[i]$ returns $\top$ knows that a dequeue has already accessed $Q[i]$, so the enqueue continues trying to swap its item into other locations.} To bound space usage, LCRQ uses a linked list of circular arrays in place of the infinite array $Q$.

 LCRQ is lock-free but uses double-word \CAS.
 LPRQ~\cite{RK23} is a variant of LCRQ that uses single-word \CAS, but it does not outperform LCRQ in empirical tests.
 Recent work~\cite{YMC16,NR22} provides wait-free concurrent queues based on \FAA, but they also do not outperform LCRQ in experimental analyses.